CSharperMantle/CSharperMantle.github.io/_posts/2025-02-19-you-can-t-eliminate-useless-stack-allocations-in-rust.md

 >
 > That's why I asked if that's an attempt to show that Rust is not yet "done" (is there any language which is actually 100% done?) or some kind of practical issue.

-Well, here I give you a practical case as you have requested. *This does happen from time to time, and Rust is surely not yet "done".*
+Well, here I give you a practical case as you have requested. *This does happen from time to time, and yes, Rust is surely not yet "done".*

 In the end, I gave up and told all my users to adjust stack space as needed.